Sangeet01/ganga3D/README.md

 ## Licensing
 Users must ensure compliance with the licenses of the training datasets (e.g., CC BY 4.0 for MassBank, CC0 for GNPS).
 The pre-computed predictions are shared for research purposes only.

+Contributions
+Contributions to Ganga3D are welcome!
+Please fork the repository, make your changes, and submit a pull request.
+For questions or to discuss potential contributions, contact sangeet.music01@gmail.com.

 PS: Ganga is my mother's name and I wanna honour my work in her name.

 PPS: Sangeet’s the name, a daft undergrad splashing through chemistry and code like a toddler—my titrations are a mess, and I’ve used my mouth to pipette.